 To maximize the value of the GR, allowing the audience to watch the art unfold is a critical part of the process.

 A well lit area is important.
 Highly produced events may using a lot of moving lights, black lights (which cause color shifts), and pulsating lights.
-Be sure your AV crew is aware the GR will need clip on lights or portable lights for their work area.
+Be sure your AV crew is aware the GR will need clip on lights or portable lights for their work area, and quality sound.

 Placing the GR in a location that is easily visible to the majority of the audience allows everyone to access this additional modality of understanding and absorbing the information being conveyed by the speaker.